reaktoro/optima/README.md

 Optima is a general-purpose C++/Python library for solving linear and non-linear constrained optimization problems.

 > Optima is still under development and its API can change at any time.
 At the moment, Optima is mainly used in [Reaktoro](https://reaktoro.org) for minimization computations related to chemical equilibrium calculations.
-A documentation webpage for Optima is still missing to demonstrate all its use case, which shall be implemented in the coming months.
+A documentation webpage for Optima is still missing to demonstrate all its use cases, which shall be implemented in the coming months.

 # Installing